EEE History

 The foundation of the Environmental and Ecological Engineering program was built through an NSF Curricular Planning grant in 2002.
 The Purdue College of Engineering built on the work from this grant in 2004 with the creation of the “Environment in Engineering Committee,” an ad hoc committee charged with developing strategies to enhance research and educational programs related to the environment within the College of Engineering.
 The committee’s final report in 2005 recommended the creation of a new academic unit that could serve as a focal point within the college for environmental research and learning.

-The Division of Environmental and Ecological Engineering (EEE) was formally launched on July 1, 2006.
-Even though the name of the Division has two parts, it has a single mission.
+Purdue Environmental and Ecological Engineering (EEE) was formally launched on July 1, 2006.
+Even though the name has two parts, it has a single mission.
 Students and faculty do not “specialize” in ‘Environmental’ or ‘Ecological’.
-Rather, the Division approaches problems from an integrated perspective that considers both environmental and ecological aspects.
+Rather, EEE approaches problems from an integrated perspective that considers both environmental and ecological aspects.

-In 2007, the Division launched an undergraduate minor in EEE, and collaborated with the ABET-accredited Multidisciplinary Engineering (MDE) program in the Purdue School of Engineering Education on the establishment of an EEE Plan of Study within MDE.
+In 2007, EEE launched an undergraduate minor in and collaborated with the ABET-accredited Multidisciplinary Engineering (MDE) program in the Purdue School of Engineering Education on the establishment of an EEE Plan of Study within MDE.
 These early students were officially MDE students and met the MDE course requirements (which are slightly different from the current BSEEE requirements).
 However, they were taught, advised, and mentored by both EEE and MDE faculty and staff.
 The first three students entered the MDE EEE plan of study in Fall 2008, and the first two graduated in December 2010.
-The program grew significantly to almost 50 students by Fall 2012.

 The B.S. degree in EEE at Purdue University-West Lafayette received formal final approval from the Indiana Commission for Higher Education on September 14, 2012.
 This marked the end of an almost decade-long process of program planning and launch.
 Shortly after the BSEEE program received final approval, students transitioned out of MDE and officially into the EEE program.
 This included the group of ten students in the first BSEEE graduating class in May 2013.